Acupuncture is a treatment that consists in pricking the patient with a

 acupuncture subject and are likely to benefit from this form of

 treatment.
-(If it doesn't happen to you, however, that is not a bad
+(If it doesn't happen to you, don't worry; the acupuncture

 Can it cause any harm?

-involving needles, such as damage to internal organs or structures,
+any other medical use of needles, such as damage to internal organs,

 though this is rare.
-To put it in perspective, the risk of harm
+To put it in perspective, acupuncture is probably

 Sometimes a small bruise appears where the needle was inserted.
 This

 isn't serious; it just means that a little vein was broken by the